IlkomUNJ/io-uring-reverse-engineering-team-9/function_dependency.md

 | | alloc_cache.h | io_alloc_cache_put | 1
 | | linux/mm/slub.c | kfree | 1

-Continue with the list untill all functions used in each source are listed.
+Continue with the list until all functions used in each source are listed.